worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 ## 5. Template: AI Documentation Log

-Save as `/ai_documentation/documentation_log.md` in your reproducibility package.
+Save as `/ai_documentation/documentation_log.md` in your reproducibility package, or include directly in README file.

 ```markdown
 # AI Documentation Log